NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location | SMSQ/E for QPC                                                    |
 +----------+-------------------------------------------------------------------+

 This returns the name of Windows' default printer.
-The name can later be used with `PAR\_SETPRINTER <KeywordsP.clean.html#par-setprinter>`__ for example.
+The name can later be used with :ref:`par-setprinter` for example.

 --------------

+..  _par-getfilter:

 PAR\_GETFILTER
 ==============